-We have around £100,000 of

-Quinquennial work over the next couple of years, which we hope to match-fund with grants.
+However, we have around £80,000 of Quinquennial work over the next year, which we hope to partially fund with grants.

 There is also £1,250 in our Rector's Discretionary Fund.

 Fund-raising

 Our Fund-raising team makes an important contribution to our General Fund by holding many successful events each year, such as Christmas coffee mornings, Wreath-making workshops and Flower Festivals.
 A three-day Flower Festival took place in September 2024.